 - Place a sign on your office door

 Electronic communication and signage will provide ample communication to patients for their adoption and acceptance of telehealth options.

 Creating Appointments for Video Chat Visits

 If integrated with your current platform, the creation of appointments is as simple as using your current scheduler.
 Given that you may extend your hours for telemedicine visits, ensure that your schedule is modified for these visits to be input and marked accordingly.
 While there will certainly be a rising number of “normal business hours” telehealth visits during this time, there is opportunity to serve your patients after hours.
 This technology allows the doctor to perform these video chats outside of the office.

 The Evolution of Use Cases for Telehealth Platforms

 While a one on one visit between the doctor and patient is certainly a primary use for telehealth video chat platforms, there are other areas where these are positively impactful.
 From reaching patients in rural areas to being available at hours more convenient for patient visits, telemedicine bridges many barriers that would otherwise be left uncovered.

 Outside of patient interactions, telemedicine and video chat allows more efficient and effective collaboration between clinicians who are not in the same office or area.
 This provides opportunity for a stronger patient through a more comprehensive treatment plan.

 Working Together During the COVID-19 Pandemic

-Telemedicine is one of many ways we are working together towards healthier patients during this public health emergency.
+Telehealth is one of many ways we are working together towards healthier patients during this public health emergency.
 We must all continue to work on communicating a positive message that encourages everyone to take care of themselves and everyone around them during this time.
-The team at eMDs is here for you, your staff, and your patients to work together through this difficult time.
+The team at eMDs is here for you, your staff, and your patients to work together.